What is panfolliculoma?

 Panfolliculoma is a benign neoplasm of follicular differentiation that was initially described by Ackerman et al. in 1993.
 The morphological characteristics of panfolliculoma are similar to those of trichoblastoma, but it shows greater follicular differentiation.

-Panfolliculoma is a very rare tumour, therefore incidence data are lacking.
-There are fewer than forty cases in the literature.
+Panfolliculoma is a very rare tumour; therefore, incidence data are lacking.
+There are fewer than 40 cases in the literature.

-They have been subclassified into 3 main variants: nodular, superficial, and cystic (figure 1), with an additional case that presented with sebaceous differentiation.
+They have been subclassified into three main variants: nodular, superficial, and cystic (figure 1), with an additional case that presented with sebaceous differentiation.

-While not typically needed for the diagnosis, cytokeratin 903 and CK 5/6 stain the tumor cells, whereas Ber-EP4 labels the germinative cells but not the follicular papillae.
+While not typically needed for the diagnosis, cytokeratin (CK)903 and CK 5/6 stain the tumour cells, whereas Ber-EP4 labels the germinative cells but not the follicular papillae.

 Panfolliculoma differs from trichoblastoma by the presence of differentiation toward all elements of the follicle, including cystic structures containing corneocytes.
 Matrical differentiation is less conspicuous than it presents in matricoma.

 What is the treatment for panfolliculoma?

 Panfolliculomas are considered benign tumours and are treated by simple excision.